Westfield-Simulations/Neo-IMS/docs/intro.md

     - Routing messages and signals from the client to devices
     - Sending messages and signals from devices to the client
 - **Types**: This script contains all type definitions for the different devices.

-- **Devices**: This folder contains all Server Side scripts for the different devices.
+**Devices** for the server side are located *ServerScriptService.IMSSDevices* This folder contains all Server Side scripts for the different devices.
 The ModuleScripts contained in this folder are automatically loaded by the **Interface** on initialization.

 ### Client Side